Boosted Top Tagging through Flavour-violating interactions at the LHC: Collider Analysis and Discussion

 \subsection{Detector Level Analysis}

-The observations presented in Section \ref{SubSec:HrdPro} provided convincing evidences to infer that the jets formed from the decay of the highly boosted top quark are collimated and therefore, collectively form a large-R jet with three prong structure in ideal case.
+The observations presented in Section \ref{SubSec:HrdPro} provided convincing evidence to infer that the jets formed from the decay of the highly boosted top quark are collimated and collectively form a large-R jet with a three-prong structure in an ideal case.
 Hence, starting with the stable decay products for each event as obtained after the hadronization and parton showering, we obtain reconstructed objects taking into account detector effects.
-We proceed to analyze the jets obtained after clustering the EFlow objects using anti-kT jet algorithm with jet radius parameter R = 1.0.
-Note that, the choice of the large-R jet radius was made by a detailed analysis using the truth level event information.
-For example, we calculate the fraction of events where either the leading large-R jet includes all the decay products of the top quark, or the direction of the top quark is along the large-R jet axis.
-We observe that R = 1.0 is an optimal choice for the region of interest, as a larger value of R would include more contamination from the underlying events and multiple interactions\footnote{Along with the fixed-R jet algorithm, one may use variable-R \cite{Krohn:2009zg} or dynamic-radius algorithm \cite{Mukhopadhyaya:2023rsb} to follow a more robust jet clustering algorithm.}.
+We now outline the input variables (or features) used to analyze the background and signal events.